Rovinj Old Town with colourful houses on the Adriatic

 Beaches & Islands

-Rovinj is perfect for travelers who appreciate beauty, history, and a relaxed Mediterranean rhythm.
+Rovinj suits travellers who appreciate beauty, history and a relaxed Mediterranean rhythm.

 A Glimpse into Rovinj's History

-Rovinj's history dates back to Roman times, when it began as a fortified settlement on a small island.
-Over centuries, it developed under Byzantine and later Venetian rule, which left a strong mark on its architecture, culture, and maritime traditions.
+Rovinj's history reaches back to Roman times, when it began as a fortified settlement on a small island.
+Over the centuries it developed under Byzantine and later Venetian rule, which shaped its architecture, dialect and maritime traditions.

-In the 18th century, the island was connected to the mainland, allowing the town to expand while preserving its dense medieval core.
-Rovinj has long been a center of fishing, shipbuilding, and trade, and today it is equally known for its thriving art scene, galleries, and cultural life.
+In the 18th century the island was connected to the mainland, which allowed the town to expand while keeping its dense medieval core intact.
+Rovinj has long lived from fishing, shipbuilding and trade, and today it is equally known for its galleries, festivals and cultural life.

 Top Things to See